DrXoo/CoffeeSupplyChain/README.md

 On tests, I have created a method to Initialize all contracts to reuse it on all tests.

+## How to use this DApp
+As you saw on the diagrams there are several roles involved in this Dapp.
+The owner of the contract has all roles.
+However if you need to give access to one account a specific role you can do it trough the Access Control section on the website.

+### Give role credentials to an account
+On the *Access Control* section fill the _Input_ with the User Id to give the role.
+Select the role to give and click on **Add Role** button.
+The result will be displayed just below.

+Once the User Id has permissions he/she can continue using the DApp

+### Farmer options
+The farmer has its own section, *Farm Details*, on this you can type on the form the details of your farm like your name, your location and information, do not forget to enter also your farmer Id.
+Once all his information is filled you can click on the buttons below but before that consider taking a look to the diagrams to know the flow.

+The current flow is:
+1. Harvest
+2. Process
+3. Pack
+4. For Sale

+### Distributor options
+The distributor plays his role on the *Product Details* section.
+Here the distributor must fill his Id on the Distributor Id field and put a price to pay on _product price_ field.
+Then he can click on **Buy** button to buy the coffee from the farmer and on **Ship** button to ship it to the next role, the Retailer.

+### Retailer options
+The retailer also plays his role on the *Product Details* section.
+He need to add its Id on the _Retailer Id_ field and then click on **Receive** button to receive the shipped coffee from the distributor.

+### Consumer options
+Finally the consumer must enter its Id on _Consumer Id_ field inside *Product Details* section and click on **Purchase** to buy the coffee from the retailer.

+### See the product through all this process
+On the section *Product Overview* any user can enter **SKU**, **UPC** and **Owner Id** fields and retreive information about the product to check it.

+To use this
 ## Contracts addresses and transactions hashes
 All contracts are deployed on Rinkeby test network
 ### SupplyChain Contract